-There are currently 2.9 million F5 Networks shares held short by investors – that's known as F5 Networks's "short interest".
-This figure is 6.6% down from 3.1 million last month.
+There are currently 3.1 million F5 Networks shares held short by investors – that's known as F5 Networks's "short interest".
+This figure is 4.8% up from 2.9 million last month.

 There are a few different ways that this level of interest in shorting F5 Networks shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against F5 Networks.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against F5 Networks.

 Find out more about how you can short F5 Networks stock.